dreamportdev/Osdev-Notes/99_Appendices/E_Cross_Compilers.md

 The process for building GCC is very similar to binutils.
 Note that we need to have a version of binutils for our target triplet before trying to build GCC.
 These binaries must also be in the path, which we did before.
 Let's create a new folder for the build files (`build_gcc`) and move into it.

-Now we can use the configure script like before:
+Now we can use the configure:

 ```bash
 /path/to/gcc_sources/configure --target=$TARGET --prefix=$PREFIX --disable-nls --enable-languages=c,c++ --without-headers